Nutritional yeast might be one of the ‘buzz words’ of the food world but how many of us know exactly what is it?

 Many people love its salty and slightly cheesy taste and it makes a great vegan alternative to parmesan cheese.

-But more than just a topping for your vegan lasagne, nutritional yeast also contains an impressive list of vitamins and minerals that can boost your health, as well as tantalise your tastebuds.
+But more than just a topping for your vegan lasagne, nutritional yeast flakes and powders also contains an impressive list of vitamins and minerals that can boost your health, as well as tantalise your tastebuds.

 What is nutritional yeast?